 They have two daughters, Anne, 27, and Kate, 22.
 Anne lives on the ranch with Schyler and their son, Brooks (6).
 She works on the ranch as needed but is pursuing her passion for cutting horses.
 Kate is attending college at the University of Montana in Missoula and is a member of the Army ROTC.

 The ranch had two Quivira apprentices in 2020.
 One apprentice will overlap with a new apprentice for a short period of time.
 We also do have a couple part-time employees.

 They have been working closely for several years with Agro-ecologist, Nicole Masters of Integrity Soils from New Zealand.
 She has been known to park her living quarters trailer on our lawn and has become part of the family!
 It is likely that the apprentice will have the opportunity to learn from her as well!

 We also host several tours and soil health events at our ranch.
 The apprentice would be expected to be a part of those.
-Last year we hosted a Grasslands/Carbon Sequestration Project kick-off event, a group of ranchers from Chile, a group of WWF staff from around the globe and several other ranch tours.
+In the last couple of years we have hosted a Grasslands/Carbon Sequestration Project kick-off event, a group of ranchers from Chile, a group of WWF staff from around the globe and several other ranch tours.

 In addition to our oversight and management, we retain an Advisory Board consisting of Dallas Mount, owner of Ranch Management consultants (Ranching for Profit-WY), Burke Teichert, Strategic management consultant (UT), Nicole Masters, Integrity Soils (NZ) and Katie Rein, DVM, Crazy Mountain Vet Services (MT).
 We will be having a meeting in May or June.
 The apprentice would have the opportunity to join in on the ranch tour with these professionals and hear their recommendations.